-Quickly create a classic Italian dish using just one pot with this Instant Pot Chicken Fettuccine Alfredo!
+Quickly create a classic Italian pasta dish using just one pot with this Low FODMAP Instant Pot Chicken Fettuccine Alfredo!
 This recipe delivers tender chicken and noodles smothered a creamy, decadent sauce, all cooked at the same time in the Instant Pot!
 Add some fresh or frozen broccoli before serving to make this a convenient one-pot meal.
-Using FODMAP friendly ingredients like gluten-free brown rice fettuccine noodles, garlic-infused olive oil, coconut cream, and parmesan cheese with 1 gram or less of carbs per serving, even those on a low FODMAP diet can enjoy this Italian favourite without losing out on amazing flavour.
+Using FODMAP friendly ingredients like gluten-free brown rice fettuccine noodles, garlic-infused olive oil, coconut cream, and parmesan cheese, even those on a low FODMAP diet can enjoy this Italian favorite without losing out on amazing flavor.

 Hey, is that 'REAL' cheese?!?